Short presentation :

 The Association of European Performers’ Organisations, AEPO, was founded in Brussels on 20 May 1994.
 AEPO merged with ARTIS in November 2004.
 The new organisation is called the Association of European Performers’ Organisations, AEPO-ARTIS.

-AEPO-ARTIS represents 34 European performers' collective management organisations from 25 countries, 21 of which are established in Member States of the European.
-The other countries represented are Croatia, Norway, Serbia and Switzerland.
+AEPO-ARTIS represents 36 European performers’ collective management organisations from 26 countries, 23 of which are established in Member States of the EU.
+The other countries represented are Norway, Serbia and Switzerland.

 The membership of the Association is made up of the following collecting societies: